tikv/website/content/docs/5.1/reference/architecture/terminology.md

 A TiKV **Node** is a physical node in the cluster, which might be a virtual machine, a container, etc. Within each Node, there can be one or more stores.

-The status for the Node, Store, and Region is regularly reported to the Placement Driver.
+The Node, Store, and Region regularly report their status to the Placement Driver.

 ## Placement Driver (PD)